leolanese/Angular-Signup-Walkthrough/README.md

 #### Avoid HTTP client observables in components

-• HTTP client observables are `cold observable`
+• HTTP client observables are `cold observable`<br>
-• Requires subscribe to be called to invoke
+• Requires subscribe to be called to invoke<br>
-• Each subscribe is a new HTTP request, which can `unintentionally be invoked multiple times`
+• Each subscribe is a new HTTP request, which can `unintentionally be invoked multiple times`<br>
-• Makes observables `more predictable`
+• Makes observables `more predictable`<br>
-• Makes knowing when to call unsubscribe easier - Always unsubscribe when class is destroyed
+• Makes knowing when to call unsubscribe easier - Always unsubscribe when class is destroyed<br>

 ### Look out for:
-• Consuming HTTP client directly in components
+• Consuming HTTP client directly in components<br>
-• Services exposing HTTP client observables to components / Breaks Reactive approach
+• Services exposing HTTP client observables to components / Breaks Reactive approach<br>

 ### Pattern

-• Encapsulating HTTP client methods and responses via service
+• Encapsulating HTTP client methods and responses via service<br>
-• Using HTTP client responses to update state observables / effects
+• Using HTTP client responses to update state observables / effects<br>
-• (Optional): Creating 'controller' services that only facilitate the flow of data
+• (Optional): Creating 'controller' services that only facilitate the flow of data<br>

 ---